mcgilldinglab/DENetwork/README.md

 ## Example

-The example folder contains an example of RNA-seq gene expression data (GSE192528_RawCountsAnnotated.xlsx) and disease-specific receptors (receptors_influenza.txt) for an IAV (influenza) dataset.
+The 'example' folder contains an example of RNA-seq gene expression data (GSE192528_RawCountsAnnotated.xlsx) and disease-specific receptors (receptors_influenza.txt) for an IAV (influenza) dataset.

 Your RNA-seq data should have the following columns:
 * column of genes, with 'Gene' as the column name